-PR Firms Finding New World
+PR Firms Employing New Tactics

 Reputations are at greater risk today.
 Reputations are volatile because it is much easier for bad news or inaccurate information to spread like wildfire through new and traditional media channels.
 The number of influencers we need to communicate with regularly also has skyrocketed.
-These trends, which can dramatically impact a company’s reputation and stock value, clearly point to the need for on-going, strategic public relations and reputation management.
+These trends, which can dramatically impact a company’s reputation and stock value, clearly point to the need for ongoing, strategic public relations and reputation management.

 We’re already seeing a greater realization and need to train leaders on communication skills, as well as to hold them accountable for communicating more effectively.
 The global research we do with our clients, along with the internal research I see regularly, demonstrates significant gaps in communication, especially when it comes to two-way communication.
 Training leaders can have a significant impact on improving those scores and driving further engagement.